-A web-based service which must be used to submit proposals to the Commission.
-Access is given through the CORDIS web-site, or via the Participant Portal.
+A web-based service which must be used to submit proposals.
+Access is given through the CORDIS website, or via the Participant Portal.

 Electronic Proposal Submission Service (EPSS) Helpdesk

 A telephone / email service to assist applicants who have difficulty in submitting their proposal via the Electronic Proposal Submission System: tel: +32 2 233 3760 email support@epss-fp7.org